Christopher-Allen-21/JavaFileManager/HelpForFileManager.md

 ## Class Descriptions
 - **FileManager**: asdf
 -**FileOperator**: asdf
 -**Console**: Prompts user for String.
 Saves entered String to a variable.
 Makes String lowercase and trims whitespace.
 Returns formatted String

 ## Commands in FileManager class

-Create object of type FileOperator.( Must pass console object in as a paramter).
+Create object of type FileOperator.(Must pass console object in as a parameter).

 `FileOperator myFileOperator = new FileOperator(myConsole);`

 -list: